happycollision/hpstr-dondenton.net/_posts/2016-03-06-query-a-spreadsheet.md

 In the code above, `_taxable_` is a keyword for a [named range](https://support.google.com/docs/answer/63175?hl=en) of rows and columns.
 In my case, it is all but the first row from the sheet with all my tax-related transactions.
 Then the bit in quotes is SQL (actually, it's [GVAQL](https://developers.google.com/chart/interactive/docs/querylanguage), but whatever).
 It basically says "Show me payees and the total I paid to each of them if they've got a Purple Flag."

-The confusing part might be the `sum(J)-sum(I)` part.
+The confusing part might be the `sum(J)-sum(I)` bit.
 Why the `sum()` thing and why subtract outflow from inflow?
 The `sum()` function is required since I am saying `GROUP BY D`.
 The query needs to know how to take care of smashing all the numbers together.
 In this case, add them.
 I am subtracting `I` from `J` because that is a simple way to get a negative number for my outflows.

 The final `0` at the end of the function call is just telling the function there are zero header rows in `_taxable_`.
 I already omitted the header by making that named range start at row 2.